danielmoutou/danielmoutou.github.io/README.md

-danielmoutou.github.io
+razibus, le retour
 ======================

-Daniel's inconceivable blog is about to spring again.
+Daniel's inconceivable blog on the road again.